10 Times To Trust Your Mama Intuition

 2. A pediatrician’s opinion that doesn’t seem right

-Just because someone has years of medical training and experience working with children doesn’t mean they’ll always be right when it comes to your child.
-If you’ve taken your child to a pediatric visit, only to be told there’s nothing wrong with your child, don’t be afraid to get a second opinion.
-Ask to make a follow up appointment with another pediatrician, or if symptoms become very concerning, have your baby evaluated at a hospital.
+Just because someone has years of medical training and experience working with children doesn’t mean they’ll always be right when it comes to your kid.
+If you’ve taken your child to a pediatric visit, only to be told there’s nothing wrong with them, don’t be afraid to get a second opinion.
+Ask to make a follow-up appointment with another pediatrician, or if symptoms become very concerning, have your baby evaluated at a hospital.
 Many insurance providers also have 24-hour advice lines for parents to call in times of need, or when a second opinion is needed.
 No one knows your child better than you do!

 3. Being picky when it comes to childcare